 Top companies in the market

 Key market participants leading the Global Blood-Brain Barrier Technologies Market are Bristol-Myers Squibb Company, Pfizer, Inc., biOasia Technologies, Inc., Cypress Biosciences, Inc., Janssen Pharmaceutical N.V., Teva Pharmaceuticals Industries, Ltd., F. Hoffmann La-Roche, Ltd., Eli Lilly and Company, Fabre-Kramer Pharmaceuticals, Inc., NeuroVive Pharmaceutical AB, and ArmaGen.

-Several technology developers are presently focussing on the integration of the advanced technical features into their proprietary drug development or delivery platforms to achieve the competitive edge.
+Several technology developers are presently focusing on integrating advanced technical features into their proprietary drug development or delivery platforms to achieve a competitive edge.
 An assessment of 240+ drug developers focused on Parkinson's and Alzheimer's diseases, revealed that many firms are likely to partner with technology providers to leverage their BBB penetration expertise.

 RECENT MARKET DEVELOPMENTS

-On June 1 2020, Hesperos announced that the human–on–a–chip system can be used as a drug discovery platform for the preclinical Alzheimer.
+On June 1, 2020, Hesperos announced that the human–on–a–chip system can be used as a drug discovery platform for preclinical Alzheimer's.

 1.1 Market Definition

 1.3 Base Currency, Base Year and Forecast Periods